West Bromwich East (UK Parliament constituency): Boundaries

 The seat formerly shared some wards with West Bromwich West: before 2010 instead placed in the latter seat were a small minority of 1,697 electors in the west of the wards of Friar Park and Greets Green and Lyng, also a negligible portion of Wednesbury South was contained in West Bromwich East.

-History

-The constituency was formed in 1974 and took its present wards in 1997 (small parts of which remained shared until 2010, see above).

 Political history

 The seat was held by the Labour Party for the first several decades of its existence, often with substantial majorities.
 At the 2019 general election, it fell to the Conservatives for the first time, on a swing in excess of 12%.